6 Red Flags Your Birth Control Might Not Be Working For You

 3. Weight gain or inability to lose weight easily

-A study found that women on the pill gain 60% less muscle mass than women who are not taking oral contraceptives.
+A small study found that women on the pill gain 60% less muscle mass than women who are not taking oral contraceptives.
 In a 10-week weight training program, half the participants were on the pill and half were not.
 By the end of the program, women who were not on the pill had gained significantly more muscle mass, had higher levels of muscle-building hormones, and lower levels of muscle-breaking hormones like cortisol.
 Women on the pill have a harder time gaining muscle and experience higher levels of cortisol, which makes it harder to lose the pounds.

 5. Low energy